 Advanced Project Development & Mentoring Scheme

-Everything the participants learn during the course is applied to their own project.
+Everything the participants learn during the course is applied to their own projects.
 A mentor is assigned to each participant to give one-to-one feedback on their individual project.
-The participants start working on a pitch and a treatment in close cooperation with their mentor.
+The participants work on a pitch document and pilot in close cooperation with their mentor.

 Storytelling for Digital Platforms

-Participants work on multi-platform drama writing and develop writing skills for interactive storytelling.
-This module encompasses practical sessions on how to write multi-platform drama content specifically for online digital use.
+Participants will learn about multi-platform drama writing and creating content specifically for online digital use.
 We will discuss and practise how to engage viewers across episodes and seasons.

-Participants will practice their pitch skills in preparation for the pitch sessions with the industry: the January Summit Pitch Session, Digital Media Series Pitch, Procedural Project Pitch and the Final Pitch Session, which offers unprecedented direct access to TV executives from across Europe.
+Participants will practice their pitching skills in preparation for the pitch sessions with the industry: the January Midterm Pitch, pitching in London and at Series Mania and the Final Pitch Session, which offers unprecedented direct access to TV executives from across Europe.

-The spring semester focuses on pilot writing, showrunning, networking, and a more advanced understanding of the marketplace.
-This semester kicks off with the annual Serial Eyes Summit, which allows participants to practice their project pitches and get feedback on their individual projects from high-level TV professionals.
-Participants complete two drafts of the pilot for their individual project and continue development on the group projects.
+The spring semester focuses on writing the pilot, pitching, networking, and a more advanced understanding of the marketplace.
+This semester kicks off with the annual Serial Eyes Midterm Pitch, which allows participants to practice their project pitches and get feedback on their individual projects from high-level TV professionals.
+Participants complete up to three drafts of the pilot for their individual project and continue development on the group project.
 Participants gain further insights into the production and financing process and learn about specific European markets.
 These insights are complemented with study trips to London and Series Mania in Lille.
 The programme culminates with a presentation of all individual TV projects at the Final Pitch in May.

 The writer as producer is a concept traditionally associated with the US television industry.
-Serial Eyes adapts this model of showrunning to a European context.
-Experienced showrunners and producers teach the fundamentals of producing from a writer’s perspective, examining the complex challenges of serial writing and development from the perspective of commissioning editors and other producers.
+Serial Eyes adapts this model to a European context.
+Experienced showrunners and producers teach the fundamentals of producing from a writer’s perspective, examining the complex challenges of serial writing and managing a team of writers, looking at development from the perspective of commissioning editors and other producers.

 Understanding the Marketplace

-This module addresses new trends and recent changes in the international TV industry with a specific focus on the European market, equipping the participants with a set of tools to write and produce for a specific market and/or audiences.
+This module addresses new trends and recent changes in the international TV industry with a specific focus on the European market, equipping the participants with the tools they need to write and produce for this and other markets and/or audiences.

 Networking trips and events / study trips

-Study trips and participation in industry events introduce participants to different markets and to the TV industry, for example to the Scandinavian model of series developments and the key Scandinavian players in the TV/SVOD world during the Stockholm trip.
-At the Berlinale Series Market, participants attend screenings, conferences and networking events while benefitting from the international atmosphere of this high-profile TV event.
-During the study trip to London, participants meet with the most important players in the British industry.
+Study trips and industry events introduce participants to a number of markets, to learn about similarities and differences in how writers interact with agents, producers and broadcasters and how development proceeds once a TV drama series has been picked up.
+Serial Eyes is ideally situated for the Berlinale Series Market and when there are relevant opportunities participants can engage with them.
+During the annual trip to London, Serial Eyes meets with key players from the world of UK TV drama.
+A trip to another European destination will also be organised, to allow participants to meet up with significant figures in the local TV industry.
 At Séries Mania in Lille, participants experience a TV co-production market and television festival.
-Over and above the screenings, master classes, and panel discussions on the state of the contemporary TV industry, participants are expected to set up individual meetings with TV professionals.
-This trains participants to engage with producers and commissioning editors while presenting their material and themselves in a professional setting.
+Here, in addition to the screenings, master classes, and panel discussions on the state of the contemporary TV industry, participants are expected to set up individual meetings with TV professionals.
+Coaching is provided on how best to engage with producers and commissioning editors, and participants focus on optimising the presentation of their material and themselves in a professional setting.